 - soliciting prostitution

 As the least serious class of offense, misdemeanors carry a maximum penalty of:

 - $1,000 in fines

 It is rare for judges to impose jail for a first-time offense.

-If a defendant wishes to go to trial on a misdemeanor charge, the defendant may not have a jury trial.
+If a defendant wishes to go to trial on a misdemeanor charge, the defendant may not have a jury trial (unless the charge is for battery domestic violence).
 This is because the constitutional right to a jury only applies when the defendant faces more than six (6) months in jail.
 However, the defendant does have the right to a bench trial, where the judge determines the verdict.

 With some exceptions, people convicted of misdemeanors can petition the court to seal their criminal record after one (1) year has passed since the case ended.
 However, there is a two (2) year wait time to seal misdemeanor convictions of: